Navigating the Dashboard

 Traffic Lights

-• Services: Networks onboarded, DORA process, Auth/Captive Portal timings
+• Services: Networks onboarded, DORA process, DNS, Gateway, Auth/Captive Portal timings

-• Click on a test to view test results across sensor environments
+• Click on a test to view test results based on your group or filter selection.

 Keyboard Shortcuts: